Mothradical/pinterest-data-pipeline708/README.md

 - Set up a Databricks account
 - My account was set-up to have the neccessary permissions to read from S3 directly without mounting the bucket.
 You may need to mount the bucket, for which you'll also need certain permissions.
-- The file load_s3_to_databricks.py contains the code I wrote to read my S3 bucket into Databricks, creating three different dataframes (one for each topic), cleaning them, and running a series of queries.
-Each separate notebook command is indicated by '# COMMAND'.
+- The file Load S3 Bucket to Databricks and Clean.ipynb contains the code I wrote to read my S3 bucket into Databricks, creating three different dataframes (one for each topic), cleaning them, and running a series of queries.
 - You will have to adjust to code to your specifications, such as replacing part of the path to the S3 topics with your IAM userID.

 ### AWS MWAA